Terms of Engagement

 (b) If you are not satisfied with the way that person has dealt with your complaint please raise the matter with Tony Bamford.
 We will endeavour in good faith to resolve the matter with you in a way that is fair to all concerned.
 You will be provided with a response in writing.

-(c) If you do not wish to refer your complaint to our firm, or you are not satisfied with the response to your complaint, you may refer your complaint to Graeme Malone of Solutions Law Office.
+(c) If you do not wish to refer your complaint to our firm, or you are not satisfied with the response to your complaint, you may refer your complaint to Paul Le Gros of PL Law Limited.
 He may be contacted as follows: